Skip to content

 Sources and methodology

 For a deeper dive into switch types, layouts, and modding, see our mechanical keyboard guide.
-To complete your desk setup, check our desk setup essentials and ergonomic mice roundup.
+To keep your board in top shape, follow our guide on how to clean a mechanical keyboard.
+To complete your desk setup, check our desk setup essentials, ergonomic keyboard, and ergonomic mice roundups.